First recorded by Emile Berliner (1890).

 Popular version by Guy Lombardo & His Royal Canadians (1939).

-“The popularity of ‘Auld Lang Syne’ as the New Year’s Eve tune can be attributed to Guy Lombardo.
-Lombardo and his band, His Royal Canadians, performed “Auld Lang Syne” anually on New Year’s Eve for decades until his death in 1977, helping to popularize it in the United States.
-He started the tradition of playing ‘Auld Lang Syne’ at the stroke of midnight in 1930 at the Roosevelt Hotel in New York City.
+“The popularity of ‘Auld Lang Syne’ as the New Year’s Eve ‘anthem’ can be attributed to Guy Lombardo.
+Lombardo and his band, His Royal Canadians, performed ‘Auld Lang Syne’ annually on New Year’s Eve for decades until his death in 1977, helping to popularize it in the United States.
+Lombardo’s tradition of performing it at the stroke of midnight began in 1930 at the Roosevelt Hotel in New York City.
 His version continues to be played in Times Square every New Years immediately following the dropping of the ball.”

 Guy Lombardo, “Auld Lang Syne” (1939):